Obstructive Sleep Apnea

 What is Obstructive Sleep Apnea?

-One of the most effective treatments for obstructive sleep apnea is called maxillomandibular advancement.
-This is a surgery that surgically repositions the upper and lower jaw bones which dramatically increases your airway space.
-Studies have shown this surgery to have a 98% success rate for treatment of obstructive sleep apnea.
-Patients breathe better not only during the night but throughout the day due to the anatomical improvement in their airway.
+One of the most effective treatments for OSA is maxillomandibular advancement (MMA) surgery.
+This procedure repositions the upper and lower jaws to significantly increase the airway space.
+Research shows this surgery has a success rate of up to 98% for treating obstructive sleep apnea.
+After the procedure, patients often notice improved breathing not just at night, but throughout the day, thanks to the anatomical improvements in their airway.

 Why Treat My Sleep Apnea?